 There are many folk remedies for having over-indulged in alcohol, but alas they usually fail in testing.
 This is fine when you've just had one beer too many, less so when facing fatal alcohol poisoning.
-However, a new study shows you can achieve surprising results through controlled heavy breathing.
+However, a study has shown you can achieve surprising results through controlled heavy breathing.

 An estimated 3 million people die each year from alcohol-related causes.
 In many cases that has to do with long-term over-consumption, but for some it's the consequence of an extreme bender when hospital facilities were unavailable.